Ryan Farquhar: 2006

-On 28 April 2006, Ryan signed a new deal to ride with the factory TAS Suzuki Racing Team.
+On 28 April 2006, Farquhar signed a new deal to ride with the factory TAS Suzuki Racing Team.
 Unfortunately, disaster struck at Cookstown road races, the first race of the year.
 He was involved in a collision with a back marker in practice where he suffered injuries which ruled him out of most of the season.

 2008

-In 2008 Ryan was back to his best form dominating races week in week out, and ended the year as a double Irish Champion winning the Irish Superbike road racing championship, the Irish Supersport road racing Championship and finishing first overall in the Duke Road Race Rankings.
+In 2008, Farquhar was back to his best form dominating races week in week out, and ended the year as a double Irish Champion winning the Irish Superbike road racing championship, the Irish Supersport road racing Championship and finishing first overall in the Duke Road Race Rankings.

 Farquhar had agreed to race for the McAdoo Kawasaki Racing Team for the 2008 season.
-However, they parted company in the week preceding the Isle of Man TT, meaning Ryan participated in the TT riding for his new sponsor Kenny Harker, in the Superstock 1000 and Supersport 600 classes.
+However, they parted company in the week preceding the Isle of Man TT, meaning Farquhar participated in the TT riding for his new sponsor Kenny Harker, in the Superstock 1000 and Supersport 600 classes.
 Previously, Farquhar had enjoyed his early taste of success with McAdoo having had competed in the team's colours at such meetings as the Manx Grand Prix.

 At the Southern 100 road races, he was able to claim three-second places from his three races.
-Racing got underway with the Senior Solo Founders race and on the second of the nine laps, Ryan got into the lead for the first time on his Harker Kawasaki, and began to dice with Guy Martin, Ian Lougher and Conor Cummins in a close formation at the head of the field.
-By half race distance, Ryan had been relegated to second by the Superbike of Martin, but he extended his own advantage over third placed Lougher and he was able to take a strong second place at the chequered flag, also setting his best ever lap around the 4.25-mile Billown Circuit at 110.389 mph.
+Racing got underway with the Senior Solo Founders race and on the second of the nine laps, Farquhar got into the lead for the first time on his Harker Kawasaki, and began to dice with Guy Martin, Ian Lougher and Conor Cummins in a close formation at the head of the field.
+By half race distance, Farquhar had been relegated to second by the Superbike of Martin, but he extended his own advantage over third placed Lougher and he was able to take a strong second place at the chequered flag, also setting his best ever lap around the 4.25-mile Billown Circuit at 110.389 mph.

 Wednesday's racing was cancelled due to adverse conditions, so Ryan's next race came in Thursday's Supersport 600cc race where he was again embroiled in a terrific battle for the lead.
-Ryan, Lougher and Cummins were together throughout the 8 laps with the lead exchanging hands on countless occasions.
+Farquhar, Lougher and Cummins were together throughout the eight laps with the lead exchanging hands on countless occasions.
 He overtook Lougher each time at the final Castletown Corner but the superior acceleration of Lougher's machine saw him back in the lead by the time they reached the finish line and this was how it unfolded on the final lap.
-Ryan took another runner-up spot, missing out on the win by just 0.268 seconds although he did have the consolation of setting the fastest lap of the race at 106.534 mph.
+Farquhar took another runner-up spot, missing out on the win by just 0.268 seconds although he did have the consolation of setting the fastest lap of the race at 106.534 mph.

 With the weather deteriorating all the time, the feature Solo Championship race got underway in very damp conditions and Ryan slotted into second place after the opening two laps.
 On the fourth lap, the red flag came out due to an incident and the result declared at three laps thus giving Farquhar his third runner-up spot from his three races.